passcod/blook/2017-jan-10-monthly-update.md

   lawyering.
 The last author note illustrates well the utter ridiculousness and sheer contrarian nature of some of the cretinous parts of fandom. {78k words}

+- {HP/Dresden} The Denarian Trilogy: [Renegade](https://www.fanfiction.net/s/3473224/1/The-Denarian-Renegade), [Knight](https://www.fanfiction.net/s/3856581/1/The-Denarian-Knight), and [Lord](https://www.fanfiction.net/s/4359957/1/The-Denarian-Lord).
+  Good writing, great humour, manageable gore and satisfying battle scenes.
+Oh, and let's not forget the lore and world-building of epic proportions.
+The finale in **Lord** was exactly what was needed.
+There are supposedly continuations, but do yourself a favour and ignore both **Variation** and **Apocalypse**.
+They're unfinished, apparently abandoned, and reek of Bad Sequel Syndrome.
+The only worthwhile point of note is that indeed (rot13) Nznaqn Pnecragre unq n puvyq sebz ure rapbhagre jvgu Uneel.
+Fur'f anzrq Yvyl Pnecragre naq vf nccneragyl cerggl phgr.
+And with that, the last plot point of the series is concluded. {235k + 190k + 245k + 23k words}